scot00671234/Lejeboligfind-minimalist/replit.md

-# Lejebolig Find - Danish Rental Property Platform
+# Lejebolig Find - Danish Rental Property Platform with Integrated Messaging

 ## Overview

-Lejebolig Find is a Danish rental property platform that connects property owners with potential tenants.
-The application allows users to search for rental properties, view detailed property information, create listings, and communicate with property owners through an integrated messaging system.
+Lejebolig Find is a comprehensive Danish rental property platform that connects property owners with potential tenants.
+The application features:
+- Property search and listing functionality
+- User authentication and property management
+- **Real-time messaging system** for landlord-tenant communication
+- Property sorting and filtering capabilities
+- Modern Facebook Messenger-style chat interface
+- Responsive design with Danish language support

+The platform serves as both a property marketplace AND a messaging platform, enabling seamless communication between users within the context of property inquiries and rental arrangements.

 ## System Architecture